 On April 5, 2018, a coalition of 15 attorneys general filed a lawsuit in federal district court against the EPA for unreasonably delaying its mandatory obligation under the Clean Air Act to control methane emissions from existing sources in the oil and gas industry.
 The complaint noted that the EPA's regulation of new sources of methane emissions in the oil and gas industry triggered its mandatory obligation under the Clean Air Act to issue guidelines for limiting methane emissions from existing sources.
 The attorneys general noted, in that regard, the inappropriateness of the EPA's withdrawal in March 2017 of an information collection request that had been issued during the prior administration "without any notice or opportunity for comment."
 The suit requests the court to direct the EPA to propose and adopt regulations to control methane emissions from existing sources in the oil and gas industry.

 In July 2020, a coalition of 15 attorneys general led by California Attorney General Becerra, Massachusetts Attorney General Healey, and New York Attorney General James filed a motion for summary judgment requesting that the court compel the EPA to reduce methane emissions from existing oil and natural gas operations.
 In their motion, the attorneys general noted that the EPA’s delay in promulgating an existing source rule is unreasonable and contrary to Congress’s expectation, endangers public health and welfare, and is a bad faith attempt to evade its statutory duty.
 The coalition asked the court to grant summary judgment in favor of the states, declare the EPA’s four-year delay unreasonable, and order the EPA to develop and expeditiously issue guidelines to control methane emissions from existing sources in oil and natural gas operations.
+The following week, Colorado Attorney General Phil Weiser filed an amicus brief in support of the motion for summary judgment.

 Methane Waste Prevention Rule

-The Trump administration also has attempted to nullify the Bureau of Land Management's rule to reduce wasteful methane emissions in oil and gas production on public lands.
+The Trump administration also attempted to nullify the Bureau of Land Management's rule to reduce wasteful methane emissions in oil and gas production on public lands.
 State attorneys general have challenged the administration's persistent attempts to scuttle the methane waste rule.
 More information is available on the Methane Waste Prevention Rule page.